wk1225/Anytime-Fitness-Mobile-App/README.md

 # 🏋️ Anytime Fitness Desktop App

 ## 1. Introduction
-The **Anytime Fitness Desktop App** is a Python-based management system designed to help users architect weekly workout plans, log real-time exercise performance, and track progress via caloric burn analysis.
-Built with a modern dark-themed GUI, it simplifies the transition from paper-based logging to a digital fitness dashboard.
+The **Anytime Fitness Mobile App** is a Python-based management system designed to help users architect workout plans, log real-time exercise performance, and track progress via caloric burn analysis.
+Built with a modern light-themed GUI, it simplifies the transition from paper-based logging to a digital fitness dashboard.

 ---